Yanukovych was denied the presidency in 2004 due to fraud claims

 |

-Viktor Yanukovych is hoping for a remarkable turnaround - to recover from humiliation and disgrace in Ukraine's election of 2004, and win the presidency at his next attempt.
-In 2004 he was declared the official winner, but following huge protests on the streets of Kiev - the Orange Revolution - his victory was ruled fraudulent and annulled by the Supreme Court.
+Viktor Yanukovych has staged a remarkable comeback - recovering from humiliation and disgrace in Ukraine's election of 2004, to win the presidency at his next attempt.
+He has been confirmed the winner of the 2010 election by the electoral authorities, in a vote declared by international observers to be an impressive display of democracy, with no significant flaws.
+He won by 3.48% over Yulia Tymoshenko, the prime minister, who refused to accept the result, alleging fraud.
+It is a far cry from 2004, when he was declared the official winner but, following huge protests on the streets of Kiev - the Orange Revolution - his victory was ruled fraudulent and annulled by the Supreme Court.
 The re-run was won by Viktor Yushchenko.
-But Mr Yanukovych has remained a force to be reckoned with in Ukrainian politics, and draws strong support from Russian-speaking Ukrainians in the east of the country.
-He argues that the rise of democracy in Ukraine has not been worth the price of order and, if elected, has pledged to promote democracy based on the rule of law.
 In 2004 Mr Yanukovych was seen as outgoing President Leonid Kuchma's protege - identified with an unpopular administration accused of corruption and economic mismanagement.
 He also had the open support of Vladimir Putin, who was Russia's president at the time.
 Grassroots support Nowadays, Mr Yanukovych is trying hard to shed the image of being "Moscow's man".

 Yanukovych was taken to hospital after an egg was thrown at him